Heavy Haul and Oversized Trucking Logo

 How to Transport a Mobile Home

+So, just how are mobile homes moved?
 Transporting a mobile home takes some heavy lifting.
-It definitely isn’t a DIY job and it should be left to the professionals.
+It definitely isn’t a DIY job, and it should be left to the professionals.
 Moving a mobile home takes careful planning and preparation.

-There are two options for transporting mobile homes: towing and trailering.
+There are two options to move a trailer home: towing and trailering.

 When you hire a heavy haul transportation partner to tow a mobile home, the ground attachments are removed.
 Axles with wheels are installed.
 A powerful truck and experienced driver move your mobile home to the delivery location.
 Towing is best for short-distance moves.